Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Case Study: China and Taiwan Cyber Warfare

 \subsection{RedCyber Warfare: Coordinated Cyber Campaign on Taiwan}

-As visualized in Fig.~\ref{fig:timeline-bw}, \emph{RedCyber} unfolds as a stage-structured game that pushes from \emph{policy} to \emph{reconnaissance}, \emph{disruption}, \emph{escalation}, \emph{sustained assault}, and \emph{strategic messaging}, with solid arrows showing top–down propagation of objectives/budgets and dashed arrows showing bottom–up feedback from tactical/technical outcomes to higher echelons.
+As visualized in Fig.~\ref{fig:timeline-bw}, \emph{RedCyber} unfolds as a stage-structured game that pushes from \emph{policy} to \emph{reconnaissance}, \emph{disruption}, \emph{escalation}, \emph{sustained assault}, and \emph{strategic messaging}, with solid arrows showing top-down propagation of objectives/budgets and dashed arrows showing bottom-up feedback from tactical/technical outcomes to higher echelons.
 At each stage $k$, China’s actions $a_a^k$ and Taiwan’s defenses $a_d^k$ co-evolve via

 where $\lambda$ is the \emph{deception index} (which deception mechanism is active: honeypots, decoy credentials, canaries, tarpits), and $\theta$ is the \emph{technology lever} (LLM/agentic AI tooling, automated detection, CPS hardening).
 Larger $\lambda$ expands belief-shaping options; improved $\theta$ lowers the detection latency and alters feasible action sets, changing the equilibria between phases.